Light skin: Evolution

 A further wave of lighter-skinned populations across Europe (and elsewhere) is associated with the Yamnaya culture and the Indo-European migrations bearing Ancient North Eurasian ancestry and the KITLG allele for blond hair.
-Furthermore, the SLC24A5 gene linked with light pigmentation in Europeans was introduced into East Africa from Europe over five thousand years ago.
+Furthermore, the SLC24A5 gene linked with light pigmentation in Europeans was introduced into East Africa from West Asia and Europe over five thousand years ago, possibly linked to the spread of Afroasiatic languages from Western Asia.
 These alleles can now be found in the San, Ethiopians, and Tanzanian populations with Afro-Asiatic ancestry.
-The SLC24A5 in Ethiopia maintains a substantial frequency with Semitic and Cushitic speaking populations, compared with Omotic, Nilotic or Niger-Congo speaking groups.
-It is inferred that it may have arrived into the region via migration from the Levant, which is also supported by linguistic evidence.
+The SLC24A5 in Ethiopia maintains a substantial frequency with Semitic and Cushitic speaking populations, compared with Omotic, Nilotic or Niger-Congo speaking groups, who are darker skinned.
+It is inferred that it may have arrived into the region via migration from the Levant, Arabian Peninsula or Mesopotamia, which is also supported by linguistic evidence.
 In the San people, it was acquired from interactions with Eastern African pastoralists.
 Meanwhile, in the case of East Asia and the Americas, a variation of the MFSD12 gene is responsible for lighter skin colour.
 The modern association between skin tone and latitude is thus a relatively recent development.

 According to Crawford et al. (2017), most of the genetic variants associated with light and dark pigmentation appear to have originated more than 300,000 years ago.
-African, South Asian and Australo-Melanesian populations also carry derived alleles for dark skin pigmentation that are not found in Europeans or East Asians.
-Huang et al. (2021) found the existence of "selective pressure on light pigmentation in the ancestral population of Europeans and East Asians", prior to the divergence of their ancestors.
-Skin pigmentation was also found to be affected by directional selection towards darker skin among Africans, as well as lighter skin among Eurasians.
+Sub Saharan African, South Asian and Australo-Melanesian populations also carry derived alleles for dark skin pigmentation that are not found in Europeans, West Asians, North Africans or East Asians.
+Huang et al. (2021) found the existence of "selective pressure on light pigmentation in the ancestral population of Europeans, West Asians and East Asians", prior to the divergence of their ancestors.
+Skin pigmentation was also found to be affected by directional selection towards darker skin among sub Saharan Africans, as well as lighter skin among Eurasians.
 Crawford et al. (2017) found evidence for the emergence of alleles associated with lighter and darker pigmentation prior to the origin of modern humans at c.
 300kya.

-The predominance of lighter skin among East Asians can be traced back to the positive selection for the rs1800414-G allele thought to date back to the Late Palaeolithic period (c.
+The predominance of lighter skin among East Asians and Southeast Asians can be traced back to the positive selection for the rs1800414-G allele thought to date back to the Late Palaeolithic period (c.
 25–30 kya), following the northward migration of modern humans from South/Southeast Asia.
-This allele is distinct from that observed among West Eurasians.
+This allele is distinct from that observed among West Eurasians in Europe, Western Asia, North Africa and Indian sub continent.

 The A111T mutation in the SLC24A5 gene predominates in populations with Western Eurasian ancestry.
-The geographical distribution shows that it is nearly fixed in all of Europe and most of the Middle East, extending east to some populations in present-day Pakistan and Northern India.
+The geographical distribution shows that it is nearly fixed in all of Europe, the Middle East, much of North Africa and extending east to some populations in present-day Pakistan, Afghanistan, Northern India and Central Asia.
 It shows a latitudinal decline toward the Equator, with high frequencies in North Africa (80%), and intermediate (40−60%) in Ethiopia and Somalia.